nexient-llc/launch-cli/README.md

 ## Usage

-Currently, we the following commands are exposed:
+Currently, we have the following commands exposed:

 ```sh
 launch github access set-default